-Career and Life Planning provides resources for the students and alumni of Jessup University in finding gainful employment.
+Career Services provides resources for students and alumni of Jessup University in finding gainful employment.
 Engaging in early career planning is essential in your gaining knowledge and experience to set you up for success during and after college.
 Internships are required in most academic majors, so meet with us early and often.